 Weaknesses: What does your brand/company not do well?
 What needs improvement?

-- Examples: Low brand loyalty, high debt, supply chain issues, etc.
+- Examples: Low brand loyalty, high debt, product performance issues, etc.

 Opportunities: What trends/opportunities could you take advantage of?

-- Examples: Growth in eCommerce, favorable government policies, etc.
+- Examples: Growth in eCommerce, Generational behavior changes, Favorable government policies, etc.

 Threats: What threats could harm you?
 What is your competition doing that could negatively impact you?

-- Examples: Rising cost in materials, increased competition, etc.
+- Examples: Rising cost in materials, increased competition, tariffs, etc.

-For more competitive analysis frameworks, visit our competitive analysis resource page or sign up for our newsletter.
+For more competitive analysis frameworks, visit Insight to Action’s competitive analysis resource page or sign up for our newsletter.